Search for heavy long-lived charged particles with large ionization energy loss in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Simulated samples

 The third type of signal is based on modified Drell--Yan (DY) production of long-lived lepton-like fermions (\PGtpr).
 In this scenario, new massive spin-1/2 particles have arbitrary electric charge but are neutral under $SU(3)_{C}$ and $SU(2)_{L}$, and therefore couple only to the photon and the \PZ boson.
 Simulated samples for \PGtpr fermions are produced with masses ranging from 200 to 2600\GeV and for electric charges ${Q}=1e$ and $2e$.

 The last type of signal considered originates from the proposal in Ref.~\cite{Giudice_2022} as a possible explanation for the ATLAS excess.
-It includes a heavy \PZpr boson decaying into two doubly charged \PGtpr fermions.
-The mass of the \PZpr boson (\PGtpr fermion) is scanned in the range 3000--7000 (200--1400)\GeV.
+The proposed signature is considered using a minimal simplified model with the production of a heavy \PZpr boson decaying into two doubly charged \PGtpr fermions.
+Limits are set on the cross section for this simplified model, and no assumption is made about the coupling structure of the \PZpr boson.
+The \ZPrimepsi and \ZPrimeSSM production cross sections are used as benchmarks in the interpretation.
+The mass of the \PZpr boson (\PGtpr fermion) is considered in the range 3000--7000 (200--1400)\GeV.

 The response of the CMS detector is simulated with the \GEANTfour~\cite{GEANT4} package.
 The simulated events are reconstructed using the same algorithms that are used for data.
 In all signal samples, simulated minimum bias events are overlaid with the primary collision to produce the effect of additional interactions in the same or adjacent beam crossing (pileup)~\cite{simulation}.